Loading...

 To help prevent box elder bugs, cluster flies, ladybugs, and similar pests from entering in the fall, spray fast-acting synthetic pyrethroids such as the ones listed below on the structure's exterior walls.

 It is also helpful to spray around the perimeter.
 Shady areas are less likely to attract a boxelder bug population.
-Spray Bifen It or Avesta CS around the perimeter outside.
+Spray Bifen I/T or Avesta CS around the perimeter outside.
 Avesta CS may also be sprayed on the inside.

 What are Boxelder Bugs?

 The plant tissue of box elder seedpods contains a high volume of sap, which the box elders suck out to release the nutrients.
-These red and black, beetle-looking bugs have also been seen in and around maple trees.
+These red and black beetle-looking bugs have also been seen in and around maple trees.

 Commonly Mistaken Insects

-The boxelder bug can also often be mistaken for the scarlet lily leaf beetle.
-The scarlet lily leaf beetle is very harmful to gardens (especially Lillies), as it is known to consume leaves very quickly.
-These black and red bugs are predominately red on most of their body.
-But the scarlet lily leaf beetle isn't the only look-alike; they are many other insects commonly mistaken for boxelders.
+The boxelder bug is also often mistaken for the scarlet lily leaf beetle.
+The scarlet lily leaf beetle is very harmful to gardens (especially Lillies), as it consumes leaves very quickly.
+These black and red bugs are predominantly red on most of their body.
+But the scarlet lily leaf beetle isn't the only look-alike; there are many other insects commonly mistaken for boxelders.

 An image of an adult bee assassin bug on a green leaf.
-An image of a Asian lady beetle larva on a green leaf.

-Additionally, the milkweed assassin bug may also be mistaken for the boxelder bug, but it is generally more orange and bulkier.
+The milkweed assassin bug may also be mistaken for the boxelder bug, but it is generally more orange and bulkier.
 The milkweed assassin bug also has a more prominent head that is long and slender.

-Asian lady beetles are similar in color to boxelder bugs, but have a much more rounded body shape, appearing similar to ladybugs.
+Asian lady beetles are similar in color to boxelder bugs but have a much more rounded body shape, appearing similar to ladybugs.
 Often, the Asian lady beetle larva looks like a black bug with orange dots.
 The Asian lady beetle is known to consume gardens.

 Other frequently mistaken insects include the small milkweed bug and the two-spotted stink bug.
 The two-spotted stink bug has a much more elaborate design on its back.
-The small milkweed bug is the most similar in appearance to the boxelder, but it has noticeably more and brighter orange markings.
+The small milkweed bug is the most similar in appearance to the boxelder, but it has noticeably brighter orange markings.

 Boxelder Bug Bites

-Box elder bugs do very little damage to the trees they attack, but they can become a nuisance at certain times of the year.
-During the fall months, box elders build up and form large populations around the foundations, bases of trees, along foundational walls, and fence rows.
+Boxelder bugs do very little damage to the trees they attack, but they can become a nuisance at certain times of the year.
+During the fall months, boxelders build up and form large populations around the foundations, bases of trees, along foundational walls, and fence rows.

 A Nuisance Pest

-When box elder bugs invade a home, they are usually pests only by their presence.
+When boxelder bugs invade a home, they are usually pests only by their presence.
 However, when boxelder bugs bite, their piercing-sucking mouthparts can sometimes puncture the skin, causing slight irritation.
 This irritation can be compared to that of a mosquito bite.
-Sometimes, they leave fecal material that may stain resting sites such as curtains.
+Sometimes, they leave fecal material that may stain resting sites, such as curtains.

 Most often, the box elder bugs that many homeowners see inside are adults.
 Nymphs, or immature box elder bugs, are less common but may still pop up inside and outside the home.